 If your employee expresses an interest in trying something new, facilitate them by giving them a chance to shadow other employees in that role.
 You can also match them with a mentor who can impart skill-based learnings while taking them through a relevant live project.

 At the same time, reach out to your highly skilled employees and senior leaders and offer them incentives to serve as trainers and mentors for anyone interested.

 Have a structured reward system for progress made with learning objectives or experimenting with new projects.
 This reward system should hold good even if the results are not perfect.
 The focus is not to demotivate the under-performing employees and not get everything right at one go but should be on taking steps in the right direction.

 Leaders often have an intuition about the level of learning agility within the organization, even if they do not use the exact words to describe their feeling.

-It is agility that will enable this thriving even in the face of significant challenges, and accomplishing it calls for a company-wide culture that encourages learning and relearning at all levels and at all times.
+It is agility that will enable thriving even in the face of significant challenges, and accomplishing it calls for a company-wide culture that encourages learning and relearning at all levels and at all times.